-RMA Track Days are not ideally suited for the first time track day driver due to the level of highly experienced drivers attending.
-If you are a first time track day driver and wish to participate on an RMA Track Day, then we would request that you book one of our instructors for a minimum of one hour to ensure you are able to drive in a safe and aware manner, and to get an understanding of how the day is run.
-We understand that this increases the cost slightly, but it is a much cheaper option than having a collision with an overtaking race car.
+Although we open our doors to anyone, RMA Track Days are not always ideally suited for the first time track day attendee due to the level of some highly experienced drivers.
+If you are a first time track day driver and wish to participate on an RMA Track Day, then we would kindly ask that you book one of our instructors for a minimum of one hour to ensure you are able to drive in a safe and aware manner, also this will give you an understanding of how the day is run.
+We understand that this increases the cost slightly, but it is a much cheaper option than having a collision with an overtaking car.

-RMA Track Days strive to maintain a friendly, social environment.
+RMA Track Days strive to maintain a friendly and social environment.
 We believe attitude and consideration to fellow track day enthusiasts is far more important than the type of car being used and an exceptionally high standard of track etiquette is expected from everyone taking part.
-This enables us to keep the rules and formalities which are applied to standard track days to a minimum whilst maintaining safety as our number one priority.
-Whilst inappropriate or anti social behaviour on track is most unusual it is always dealt with in the strictest possible manner.
+This enables us to keep the rules and formalities which are applied to standard track days to a minimum, whilst maintaining safety as our number one priority.
+Whilst inappropriate or anti social behaviour on track is most unusual it is always dealt with in the strictest possible manner to keep everyone safe.